vsbuffalo/vincebuffalo-website/content/blog/2016-04-03-x-ancestry.md

 recombinational meioses is:

 $${ r + 1 \choose k-r}$$

+We can intuitively understand this by looking at an X genealogy; X genealogies enumerate every possible way to arrange males and females such that no two males are adjacent (since fathers don't pass an X to their sons).
+Thus, the number of lineages $k$ generations in the past with with $r$ females can be thought of as the number of ways of ordering $r$ red balls and $k-r$ white balls such that no to white balls are adjacent.
+The number of ways of ordering red and balls this way is given by the binomial coefficient above.

 Since one has $\mathcal{F}_{k+2}$ X ancestors $k$ generations back, the probability of $r$ recombinational meioses occurring is: